Vextrove/vextrove_terrain_datapack/README.md

  - Look into optimizing the Soulsand Valley/Basalt Delta ceiling generation
  - Look into increasing the maximal tree height
  - Look into generating different biomes at different vertical levels in the Nether
- - Look into altering the tool type and tier block tags
  - Look into my customized End mob spawns
  - Get Beta terrain working as intended
  - Learn more about structures/custom structures so I can use them to do cool things